AhahaJade/AhahaJade.github.io/content/post/running/index.md

 subtitle: The scerenity of the journey and the scenery along the way

 # Summary for listings and search engines
-summary: Earth is a great place.
-I take photos to remember the time!
+summary: The scerenity of the journey and the scenery along the way.

 # Link this post with a project
 projects: []